Casimir forces: Vacuum fluctuations and Casimir forces

 In contrast to the first Planck's law \eqref{Planck1900} which falls off the correct classical limit by a constant offset $\frac 12 \hbar \omega$, the second Planck's law \eqref{Planck1911} matches the correct classical limit at high temperatures.
 This feature is emphasized by the modern writing of this law which has clearly no term linear in $\hbar\omega$ because the right-hand side is an even function of $\omega$ (note that $\coth(x) \equiv 1/\tanh (x)$)

 Debye was the first to insist on observable consequences of zero-point fluctuations in atomic motion, by discussing their effect on the intensities of diffraction peaks~\cite{Debye1914} whereas Mulliken gave the first experimental proof of these consequences by studying vibrational spectra of molecules~\cite{Mulliken1924}.
 At this point, we may emphasize that these discussions took place before the existence of these fluctuations was confirmed by fully consistent quantum theoretical calculations.
-Nowadays, vacuum fluctuations are just an immediate consequence of Heisenberg inequalities (see for example references in~\cite{Reynaud1990,Reynaud1992} and in several chapters of the proceedings of this summer school~\cite{Fabre2014}).
+Nowadays, vacuum fluctuations are just an immediate consequence of Heisenberg inequalities (see for example references in~\cite{Reynaud1990,Reynaud1992,Reynaud1997}).